albarji/sepln-spanish-se-constructions/README.md

 ## Notebook

-The experiments can be reproduced by using the provided [multiclass_classification_SE.ipynb] notebook.
+The experiments can be reproduced by using the provided [multiclass_classification_SE.ipynb](./multiclass_classification_SE.ipynb) notebook.
 We recommend to use a [Google Colab](colab.research.google.com/) instance with GPU.

 ## Citations

 If you use this corpus or the notebook in this repository, please cite us as

-    AVAILABLE SOON
+    AVAILABLE SOON! (once the journal version is released)